 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Melody Wiles.
 To me, this feels more like the first chapter of something bigger than a full story so maybe something bigger will be made from this in the future.
 Regardless, Please enjoy.

+Contrary to popular thought, the fortune-telling and mind-reading enterprise doesn’t lend itself to a lot of strange clientele.
+Most of the strange ones are the ones doing the readings, though I’d like to think of myself as one of the more normal ones.
+I’ll leave it to others to determine the veracity of that statement.
 Clients are typically like the young man that I did a reading for before I met Melody.
 He was quiet and unassuming.
-All he wanted to know was a potential relationship with a girl would pan out.
-My prediction was vague enough that it was uncommitted, but at the same time, I provided what he wanted to hear.
+All he wanted to know was whether a potential relationship with a woman he just met would pan out.
+My prediction was vague enough that it was uncommitted, but at the same time, said what he wanted to hear.

 “May I help you?”
 I asked.

+She turned up her nose and scoffed.
 “Just do the reading.”

 “What’s your name?”